-The PMIEF Liaison provides a vital communications and activities link between the PMI Educational Foundation and the PMI Chapter or PMI Community of Practice.
+The PMIEF Liaison provides a vital communications and activities link between the PMI Educational Foundation and a PMI Chapter.

 What is the PMIEF?

 - A non-profit charitable organization that champions project management for educational and social good.
 Learn more about us.

 - 501(c)(3) nonprofit organization and a supporting organization within PMI.

 - PMIEF provides free educational resources and programs to teachers, youth and nonprofit organizations.
 It also provides grants, awards, and scholarships.

 Preparing youth for success in life through the use of projects to teach primary and secondary school students project management skills.
 Also training teachers in the use of project management.

 Helping students realize their dreams through academic and professional development scholarships, as well as providing student and professional awards.

 Helping nonprofit and NGO organizations use their limited resources more efficiently and effectively by increasing their project management capacity.

 - The extent of work the PMIEF is able to accomplish depends on its ability to raise funds.